-In New Hampshire, you can cancel the timeshare contract within five days from:
+Again, in New Hampshire, you can cancel a timeshare contract within five days from the later of:

-You can cancel your timeshare purchase by providing written notice of your intent to cancel to the developer by:
+To cancel your timeshare purchase, give written notice of your intent to cancel to the developer by:

-If you choose to mail the notice of cancellation, you must also provide the developer with telephonic notice of cancellation within the five-day cancellation period (N.H.
+If you choose to mail the notice of cancellation, you must also provide the developer with telephonic notice of cancellation within the five-day cancellation period.
+(N.H.
 Rev. Stat.
-Ann § 356-A:4(II), § 356-B:50(II)).
-(See Nolo's article on how to cancel a timeshare contract for more information on how to rescind a timeshare purchase.)
+Ann § 356-A:4(II), § 356-B:50(II).)

-When you purchase a timeshare in New Hampshire, the timeshare developer must put any money you pay in connection with the purchase into an escrow account until the closing (or you cancel the purchase) (N.H.
+When you purchase a timeshare in New Hampshire, the timeshare developer must put any money you pay in connection with the purchase into an escrow account until the closing or you cancel the purchase.
+(N.H.
 Rev. Stat.
 Ann § 356-A:9-a, § 356-B:57.)
 The point of the escrow requirement is to protect your right to a refund if you cancel the sales agreement during the cancellation period.

 In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments."
-If you fail to keep up with the assessments, you will also likely face foreclosure.
-(Find out more in Nolo's article Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?)
+In New Hampshire, you might also face a foreclosure if you fall behind in the timeshare assessments.

 A few of the various options to avoid a timeshare foreclosure include:

 If you want more information about timeshare laws in your state or need assistance canceling a timeshare, consider talking to a real estate attorney.
 If you're facing a timeshare foreclosure and have questions about the process or your options, contact a foreclosure attorney.